 Mark Dacascos was born on February 26, 1964 in Honolulu, Hawaii, USA as Mark Alan Dacascos.
-He is known for his work on Iron Chef America: The Series (2005), Brotherhood of the Wolf (2001) and Cradle 2 the Grave (2003).
+He gets his good looks from a mix of Japanese, Filipino, Spanish, Irish, and Chinese heritages.

 Mark Dacasos was born to Wun Hop Kuen Do founder Al Dacascos and Moriko McVey-Murray, but he was raised by His stepmother, award winning martial artist, Malia Bernal.
 Mark attended Los Angeles Valley College and was on the 1983-1984 Gymnastics Team coached by Gary Honjio.
 He also attended Portland State University in Portland, Oregon.